dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 **Questions to consider**:
 - What metadata do you need to enrich your data with?
-- What level of granularity is required—namespace or workload?
+- What level of granularity is required - namespace or workload?
 - Do you want enrichment to be automatic, declarative, or manual?
 - How will this metadata be used for IAM, cost control, and segmentation?